mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/troubleshoot.rst.txt

 ..................................................

-Make sure that the hostname of the replica KDC (as given to kprop) is correct, and that any firewalls between the master and the replica allow a connection on port 754.
+Make sure that the hostname of the replica KDC (as given to kprop) is correct, and that any firewalls between the primary and the replica allow a connection on port 754.

 .. _kprop_con_refused: